WALTON HOLYMOORSIDE PRIMARY AND NURSERY SCHOOL CHILD PROTECTION AND SAFEGUARDING POLICY

 2.1 Children who may require early help

-All Staff (Governors and Volunteers) working within the School should be alert to the potential need for early help for children, considering following the procedures identified for initiating early help (section 5.5.1) for a child who:
+All Staff (including students, Governors and Volunteers) working within the School should be alert to the potential need for early help for children, considering following the procedures identified for initiating early help (section 5.5.1) for a child who:

 • Is disabled and has specific additional needs.